metosin/ring-swagger/README.md

 If your favourite web lib doesn't have an client adapter, you could write an it yourself.
 Here's howto (Swagger 2.0):

-1. Create code to collect route information from your web lib and to pass them to Ring-Swagger (ring.swagger.swagger2)
+1. Create code to collect route information from your web lib and to pass them to Ring-Swagger (in Schema `ring.swagger.swagger2/Swagger`)
   - See sample adapter from [fnhouse-swagger](https://github.com/metosin/fnhouse-swagger/blob/master/src/fnhouse/swagger.clj) with [tests](https://github.com/metosin/fnhouse-swagger/blob/master/test/fnhouse/swagger_test.clj)
 2. Create routes for the Swagger artifacts:
   - `swagger.json` via `ring.swagger.swagger2/swagger-json`